lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Project/3D Architecture/README.md

 and many other more

 ***2. Explain Your Choices***
-o We wrote a brief document explaining:
+ We wrote a brief document explaining:
 ▪ Why you chose each AWS service.
 ▪ How your architecture meets each of the 5 requirements.
 ▪ Any design trade-offs or challenges.